 Odyssey is hosted on The Westminster Schools campus in Buckhead.
 While “Odyssey” is a common name, we do not have any other locations at this time.

-How do the scholars get to and from The Westminster Schools?
+Transportation to and from The Westminster Schools

 Other options: Parents may also drop off/pick up their students on campus, and older students with a valid license are allowed to drive themselves.
 Odyssey does not authorize Uber/Lyft/taxi ride for students.
 Commissioning such a ride is not condoned by Odyssey or Westminster and will be carried out at the parent or guardian’s own risk.

 What if my child didn’t complete a year, but wants to re-apply?

 Please keep in mind that a student who was dismissed for poor behavior or disciplinary charges may not re-apply.
 Offenses such as stealing, bullying, fighting, property damage, or sexual harassment are grounds for expulsion, and a student who engages in said activities cannot return to Odyssey.
 Students who have been suspended at their own schools must indicate such on their application.
 Odyssey does not discriminate against students who have been suspended and have selected successful scholars with suspensions on their records.
 However, the selection committee will weigh the student’s overall ability to learn from his or her mistakes.

 I have a RETURNING student and a NEW student.
 What do I do?

 New Students need to ensure they are diligently completing the application process and returning it with the necessary supporting documents by the deadline in order to be considered.